Skip to Content

 If you develop severe liver cirrhosis, you may need a liver transplant.

-You can take a number of steps to keep your liver healthy, too.
+You can take several steps to help keep your liver healthy.

 You should: